danujamayadunne/Memory-Final-Year-Project/README.md

 ## Features

+- **Browser extension** — Chrome extension in `chrome-extension/` to send the current tab to Memory.
 - **Summaries** — Paste a URL; content is fetched and summarized (papers, articles, blogs).
 - **Semantic search** — Find items by meaning across your library.
 - **Notes** — Rich editor with optional AI help; link notes to saved material.
 - **Knowledge map** — Graph view of how topics and items connect.
 - **Images** — Store images and search by description.
 - **Chat** — Ask questions with answers tied to your saved sources.
-- **Browser extension** — Optional Chrome extension in `chrome-extension/` to send the current tab to Memory.

 ## Tech stack